damir-manapov/hands-on-multitenant-by-kind/README.md

 pnpm dev
 ```

-This starts the application with hot-reload using `tsx watch`.
+This starts the NestJS REST API server with hot-reload using `tsx watch`.
+The API will be available at `http://localhost:3000/api`.

 ### Build the Project